TERRORBYTE4320/Health-Tracker-and-Medicine-Reminder/Project/README.md

 ## Installation and Usage Instructions

 ### Installation
-#### 1. Ensure you have Python 3.11.6 installed.
-You can download Python 3.11.6 from the official Python website: [Python Downloads page](https://www.python.org/downloads/)
+#### 1. Ensure you have Python 3.11.6 installed.(NOTE:- Check .pip while installing), You can download Python 3.11.6 from the official Python website: [Python Downloads page](https://www.python.org/downloads/)

 #### 2. Download the file 'Project' as zip